anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA returns the voucher-response (voucher) to the registrar.

-### TODO: MASA issued Voucher Processing by Registrar
+### MASA issued Voucher Processing by Registrar

 After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
-The registrar MUST add an additional signature to the MASA provided voucher, by signing it using its registrar credentials).
+The registrar MUST add an additional signature to the MASA provided voucher, by signing it using its registrar credentials.
-The signature is created by signing the original "payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credential (see{{RFC7515}}, section 5.2 point 8.
+The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see{{RFC7515}}, section 5.2 point 8.
 The x5c component of the "JWS Protected Header" MUST contain registrar EE certificate as well as potential intermediate CA certificates up to the pinned domain certificate.
-The pinned domain certificate is already contained in the payload.
+The pinned domain certificate is already contained in the voucher payload ("pinned-domain-cert").

 This signature provides a proof of possession of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
-The registrar MUST use the same registrar EE credential used for authentication in the TLS handshake to authenticate towards the registrar-agent.
+The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the registrar-agent.
-This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher request as also transferred in the PVR in the agent-provided-proximity-registrar-cert component.
+This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
 {{MASA-REG-vr}} below provides an example of the voucher with two signatures.

 ~~~~